 Ignorance is the third barrier to healing grace.
 Not realizing that God's will is for every person to be a whole person is problematic for many people.
 They are unaware that we are wonderfully and fearfully made.
 We are made in the image and likeness of God.
 God does not make junk.
 They also forget the loving nature of God and the fact that God has sent us a healing Messiah in Christ Jesus (Isaiah 53:4-10; 61; Luke 4:18-20; 1 Peter 2:24-25; Matthew 8:16-17; Psalm 103).

-Although Jesus seems to be surprised that the leper questioned his willingness to heal him, he touched the leper, saying: Be clean."
-By touching the leper, Jesus not only heals him, but he also identifies with the humanity of the leper.
-Touching the leper also demonstrates the loving nature of God for suffering humanity.
+Although Jesus seems to be surprised that the leper questioned his willingness to heal him, he touched the leper, saying: “Be clean."
+By touching the leper, Jesus not only heals him, but he also identifies with his brokenness and humanity.
+Touching the leper Jesus also demonstrates the loving nature of God toward suffering humanity.

 In my next Healing Moment, I will discuss the other four obstacles to healing grace.

-Read more articles by John Penn or search for articles on the same topic or others.
+Read more articles by John Penn or search for other articles by topic below.